Treating scoliosis with magnetic rods

 “The efficacy and safety of this technique have been demonstrated in Europe and clinical trials in this country.
 We are excited to be able to offer this option to our patients and families.”

-MAGEC rods are ideal for young children, who still have a lot of remaining skeletal growth.
+Using magnetic rods for scoliosis treatment is ideal for young children, who still have a lot of remaining skeletal growth.
 The surgery can allow the scoliosis to be controlled, while giving their spine and chest time to grow until surgeons perform a spinal fusion, which is designed to provide maximal correction of the scoliosis by stopping the spine’s growth through the deformed segment.

 By January 2015, the Pediatric Orthopaedics division successfully implanted the rods in three patients.